antouhou/grafo/README.md

 [![Grafo documentation](https://docs.rs/grafo/badge.svg)](https://docs.rs/grafo)
 [![Build and test](https://github.com/antouhou/grafo/actions/workflows/rust.yml/badge.svg?branch=main)](https://github.com/antouhou/grafo/actions)

 Grafo is a GPU-accelerated rendering library for Rust.
-Leveraging the power of the `wgpu` crate, Grafo provides efficient rendering of shapes, images, and text with support for advanced features like stencil operations and parallel processing.
+It is a one-stop solution in case you need a quick and simple way to render shapes, images, and text in your application.
+It supports features such as masking, clipping, and font loading and rendering.

 The library is designed for flexibility and ease of use, making it suitable for a wide range of applications, from simple graphical interfaces to complex rendering engines.